-There is almost nothing as frustrating as a slow dryer, especially when you need the clothes to be dried fast.
+There is almost nothing as frustrating as a slow dryer, especially when you need to dry the clothes quickly.
 But beyond the frustration, a slow dryer that needs longer times or multiple rounds can be a big energy consumer in the home and can run your electric bill.

 In a load of very wet clothes, the large amount of moisture present in the dryer can slow down the drying process.
 That’s why a large dry towel thrown into the dryer can speed things up, especially if it is a small load of clothes.

 The towel acts as a dry barrier for all the moisture in the dryer and allows the heat to travel and reach each article of clothing more efficiently.